sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 > ⚠️ **Regardless of your deployment type:** ⚠️
 > <br>Check your <a href="../migrations">out of band migration status</a> prior to upgrade to avoid a necessary rollback while the migration finishes.

-**Always refer to this page before upgrading Sourcegraph,** as it comprehensively describes the steps needed to upgrade, and any manual migration steps you must perform.

 <!-- GENERATE UPGRADE GUIDE ON RELEASE (release tooling uses this to add entries) -->